How To Use Data Analysis To Improve Your Content Marketing Strategy

 While 63% of organizations establish key performance indicators (KPIs) to measure content marketing performance, a quarter of marketers admit that proving the effectiveness of their marketing content is a top challenge.

-By utilizing data analysis, content teams can understand how well content is performing overall and pinpoint the most effective types of content.
+By utilizing marketing data analysis, content teams can understand how well content is performing overall and pinpoint the most effective types of content.

 Plus, data can help identify the content campaigns that generate the highest return on investment (ROI).
 While a campaign may be highly effective, it’s not an efficient tactic if it’s super expensive.